agentmorris/ipython-cell-executor/README.md

 - For single-line expressions (e.g., variable names), it sends the expression directly to the terminal
   - This allows you to see the values of variables by simply selecting and executing them
-- For multi-line code or statements with control structures, it uses the file-based execution method
+- For multi-line code or statements with control structures, it uses a specialized line-by-line execution
-  - This preserves indentation and allows complex code blocks to execute properly
+  - This preserves your PDB session state and allows complex code blocks to execute properly
+  - Variables defined in executed code blocks will be available in your PDB session

 ### Indentation Handling

 The extension automatically handles indented code blocks:

-- When executing code in PDB mode, the extension normalizes indentation automatically
+- When executing code in PDB mode, the extension normalizes indentation before sending it line-by-line
 - This means you can select and execute code that's indented within functions or classes
-- The relative indentation structure is preserved, while making the code valid for execution
-- This works for both cells and selections when in PDB mode
+- The extension also handles line continuations (backslash at the end of a line)
+- These formatting improvements ensure your code executes correctly within the PDB session

 ### Debugging Workflow: